-As part of Project Crystal, since 2015 Q2, the Group commenced to sell zhuangqianbao ("ZQB").
+As part of the Group's cloud computing service, Project Crystal, the Group engages in sale of zhuanqianbao ("ZQB").
 ZQB is a hardware which could be worked as a micro-computer based on Linux system, it also contains CPU, RAM, ROM and input/output devices.
+ZQB also allows users to share their idle bandwidth with the Group, in exchange for crystal points.

-In the Group, the consideration, being the crystal points, will only be given to the users when they successfully shared unused bandwidth with the Group in the future.
-Therefore, the Group receives an identifiable benefit, being the bandwidth, from the users in exchange for the crystal points.
-Thus, (a) users purchase ZQB from the Group and the Group purchase excess bandwidth from the users is sufficiently separable and (b) the company can reasonably estimate the fair value of this benefit.
-Therefore, management determined that (i) ZQB sold to users represent identifiable benefit to the users that is separable from the ability to sell bandwidth back to the Group and (ii) the bandwidth purchased from the users represent identifiable benefit to the Group that is separable from ZQB.
+Crystal points, which can be converted into cash based on a pre-set exchange rate, will only be given to the users when they successfully shared unused bandwidth with the Group.
+Therefore, the Group receives an identifiable benefit, being the bandwidth, from the users in exchange for the crystal points which the Group can reasonably estimate the fair value of this benefit.
+The Group determined that ZQB sold to users represent identifiable benefit to the users that is separable from the ability to sell bandwidth back to the Group and the bandwidth purchased from the users represent identifiable benefit to the Group, which the Group can reasonably estimate the fair value of this benefit, that is separable from ZQB.